liwanyuu/shanshuiDaDA_openVINO/README.md

 * OR (Suggested!)
 Use **a touch screen device eg.Tablet, Smart Phone etc.** to load the url and draw SHANSHUI from there.

 * The model was trained with pytorch and converted to onnx then inference with openVINO
-    * More on how ShanshuiDaDA project on (my page)[https://www.aven.cc/Shanshui-DaDA.html] and (this repo)[https://github.com/aaaven/ShanshuiDaDA_pth]
+    * More on how ShanshuiDaDA project on [my page](https://www.aven.cc/Shanshui-DaDA.html] and (this repo)[https://github.com/aaaven/ShanshuiDaDA_pth)
-    * More on how to convert/inference pytorch pretrained model with openVINO can be find (here)[https://github.com/aaaven/shanshuiDaDA_openVINO_modelONLY]
+    * More on how to convert/inference pytorch pretrained model with openVINO can be find [here](https://github.com/aaaven/shanshuiDaDA_openVINO_modelONLY)